KhronosGroup/SYCL_Reference/source/iface/device-selector.rst

 use `Built-in Device Selectors`_ or define its own device_selector for full control.

-Interface for a device selector is any object that meets the C++ named requirement ``Callable`` taking a ``const`` :ref:`device` reference and returning a value implicitly convertible to a ``int``.
+The interface for a device selector is any object that meets the C++ named requirement ``Callable`` taking a ``const`` :ref:`device` reference and returning a value implicitly convertible to a ``int``.